barkotenicholas/Food-Market/README.md

  cd Food-Market
  code .
   ```
-* Open index.html with a browser of your choice
+* Open index.html with a browser of your choice(chrome)

 # Tech Stack
 - HTML